 8. The phone wakes up randomly

-So you left your phone idle, it went into the standby mode and possibly locked the screen.
-And suddenly, it lights up without incoming calls, messages, push notifications, or anything similar.
+So you left your phone idle, it went into standby mode and possibly locked the screen.
+And suddenly, it lights up, yet there aren’t any incoming calls, messages, push notifications, or anything similar.
 This may be a sign that someone hacked your smartphone.

 11. Weird texts